ckarrie/ha-netgear-plus/README.md

 HomeAssistant Netgear Switch Integration

 ## What it does
-Grabs statistical network data from your Netgear GS108Ev3
+Grabs statistical network data from [supported Netgear Switches](#supported-and-tested-netgear-modelsproducts-and-firmwares)

 ## How it works
 1. Detecting Switch Model/Product in login.cgi
 2. Connects to the Switch and asks for a cookie (`http://IP_OF_SWITCH/login.cgi`)
-3. HTTP-Request send to the Switch twice (`http://IP_OF_SWITCH/portStatistics.cgi`) and compared with previous data ("in response time)
+3. HTTP-Request send to the Switch twice (`http://IP_OF_SWITCH/portStatistics.cgi`) and compared with previous data ("in response time")

 ## Which entities
 - overall Switch statistics as attributes